-There are quite a number of good text editors alailable in market these days like VS Code, Sublime text, Atom, Notepad++ etc.
+There are quite a number of good text editors available in market these days like VS Code, Sublime text, Atom, Notepad++, etc.

-My personal favourite is Sublime Text 3 because of it being lightweight, minimally aesthetic and high functionalities.
+My personal favorite is Sublime Text 3 because of it being lightweight, minimally aesthetic, and high functionalities.

 Language to use

-Now if you are using C++ as your primary coding language you have to install a gcc compiler (Linux users can skip this step as most of the Linux Distros come with a compiler :)), If you are unsure if you have a gcc compiler or not; open shell(ie cmd) and execute following code.
+Now if you are using C++ as your primary coding language you have to install a gcc compiler (Linux users can skip this step as most of the Linux Distros come with a compiler :)), If you are unsure if you have a gcc compiler or not; open-shell(ie cmd) and execute following code.
 If you get a answer then you are ready to go.
-If not(ie system do not understands the command) you have to install a compiler first.
+If not(ie system do not understand the command) you have to install a compiler first.